EzeBernardine/100daysofcode/100daysR2/README.md

 <img src="./img/same-grid-gap.png" alt="">

 ## justify-items

-When a cntainer is disolayed grid, the contrents span down the vertical direction of the container.
+When a container is displayed grid, the contents span down the vertical direction of the container.
 For instance

 ```css
 div {